Angelov9004/ATM/README.md

-Write a program implementing a bank ATM interface.
+Java console program for implementing a bank ATM interface.
 Upon logging in with a username and pin, a user should be able to make deposits, withdrawals, and transfers between accounts.
 The user should also be able to list the transactions for each account, so this program can be somewhat of a blend